DizManvi/AdobeExtractAPI/README.md

 ### Files Description

 ##### extracted_tables
-This folder has a json file "structuredData.json" which is the json output of pdf after running code file extracted1.py.
+This folder has a json file "structuredData.json" which is the json output of pdf after running code file extracted1.py.<br>
-The subfolders :
+The subfolders : <br>
-a) tables : Contains extracted data in the form of png and csv.
+a) tables : Contains extracted data in the form of png and csv.<br>
-b) extracted_tabes2 : Contains files after ruuning code extracted_2.py
+b) extracted_tabes2 : Contains files after rnuning code extracted_2.py<br>

 ##### merged_table.csv
 This CSV contains the overall data extracted by running the codes.
 This is the main file to merge all the extracted data.